Prateek0xeo/Prateek0xeo/README.md

 ---

 ## 🧑‍💻 About Me
-- 🌞 Founder & Developer at **Saurja** – a solar installation company with boots on the ground.
+- 🌞 Developer at **Saurja** – a solar installation company with boots on the ground.
 - ⚡ Building a **CRM app** for solar panel vendors and installers (quotations, project timelines, legal docs, inventory, lead management).
 - 🖥️ Exploring **CAD software using WebAssembly (C++/Rust)** and **OS development for Raspberry Pi-like boards**.
 - 🎯 Interested in **AI, embedded systems, and full-stack development**.